FuelLabs/fuel-specs/specs/vm/opcodes.md

 | 8     | `byte[8]`  | `param1` | First parameter.     |
 | 8     | `byte[8]`  | `param2` | Second parameter.    |

-`$rD` is the amount of gas to forward.
+`$rB` is the amount of coins to forward. `$rC` points to the 32-byte asset ID of the coins to forward. `$rD` is the amount of gas to forward.
 If it is set to an amount greater than the available gas, all available gas is forwarded.

 Append a receipt to the list of receipts, modifying `tx.receiptsRoot`: